oracle-livelabs/developer/orcl-blockchain-platform/5-labs-obp-application-tokenXchange/obp-apex-application-tokenXchange.md

-# Car Trading Marketplace using Tokens in Oracle Blockchain Platform
+# Car Trading Marketplace using Tokens in Oracle Blockchain Platform and Oracle Application Express (APEX)

-## Introduction: Car Trading Marketplace using Tokens built with Oracle Application Express (APEX)
+## Introduction

 APEX is a low-code development platform that enables you to build scalable, secure enterprise apps, with world-class features, that can be deployed anywhere.